Enrique1987/databricks/01_01_Data_Enginner_Associate/01_Data-Enginner-Associate-Theorie.md

 **Why does the gold table read FROM "LIVE.silver_table" and not FROM "STREAM(LIVE.silver_table)"?**

-This aligns with the above explanation.
 The "Gold" layer doesn't necessarily operate on a real-time stream FROM the "Silver" layer.
 Instead, it might operate on periodic batches or snapshots FROM the "Silver" layer.
 By reading FROM "LIVE.silver_table", it's essentially working with the current state of the "Silver" table.
 On the other hand, using "STREAM(LIVE.silver_table)" would imply real-time, continuous processing of the data FROM the "Silver" layer, which might not be the intention for the "Gold" layer in your architecture.